Overview

 Office & Consultation Hours, Appointments

 I encourage you to chat with me at any point if you have questions about the course.
 You can schedule a meeting with me by going to my website here: http://jacklreilly.github.io and sign up for time at your convenience.
-You can also always just drop in during my regularly scheduled drop-in office hours without appointment.
+You can also always just drop in during my regularly scheduled drop-in office hours without appointment or stop by to see if my door is open: if it’s open, come on in.
+(Don’t feel like you’re intruding!
+I’ll tell you if it’s not a good time.)

 Email is the best way to contact me.
 I’m usually pretty responsive, but as a baseline, I always aim to get back to you in a modified 24-hour fashion: by the end of the business day the day after you email.
-So if you email me at 2 PM Tuesday, I’ll get back to you by 6 PM Wednesday; if 10 PM Thursday, by 6 PM Friday; if you email me at 3 PM on Friday, by 6 PM Monday, etc.1
+So if you email me at 2 PM Tuesday, I’ll get back to you by 6 PM Wednesday at the latest; if 10 PM Thursday, by 6 PM Friday; if you email me at 3 PM on Friday, by 6 PM Monday, etc.3

 If your email requires a long response, expect me to encourage you to schedule an appointment with me so that we can more effectively discuss the matter.